MEF-GIT/MEF-LSO-Interlude-SDK/documentation/serviceApi/sft/MEF W149 - LSO Allegro, LSO Interlude and LSO Legato Service Function Testing API - Developer Guide.md

 **Figure 1.
 The LSO Reference Architecture**

-**_Note_**: The use cases and business requirements in this document assume a two-actor relationship based on the set of actors in the LSO architecture.
-The names of the relationships are specific to the Interface Reference Point.
-For both Allegro and Interlude there is a Buyer and Seller.
-For Allegro the Buyer is the Customer and the Seller is the Service Provider.
-In Interlude the Buyer is the Service Provider and the Seller is the Partner.
-In the case of the Legato IRP, given this is within a single Service Provider or Partner, the relationship is between Client and Server, where the Business Application (BA) is the Client, and the Service Orchestration Functionality (SOF) is the Server.
-Considering this duality, actors in the document are referred to as Buyer/Client and Seller/Server.

 ## 4.1.
 Description
 The scope of this API and Developer Guide covers
 - Service Function Testing